joshcough/HaskellStarter/README.md

      100% (  2 /  2) in 'HaskellStarter.CommitPrinter'
     Documentation created: dist/doc/html/haskell-starter/index.html

 Now, open up `dist/doc/html/haskell-starter/index.html` and see the glory.
+Notice that only publicly exposed modules are added to the documentation.

 ### Understanding Dependencies